stefanofornari/BshConsole/README.md

 # A few instructions
 - Tab starts completion suggestions looking into class path for classes or beanshell commands and variables
 - ^C discards the input during parsing and try to stop the command in execution when parsing is done and there is code running
-- ^Z send the current execution command in background so that you can keep typing and issues new commands; an identifier of the task is displayed in the status bar until the execution is completed.
+- ^Z send the current execution command in background so that you can keep typing new commands; an identifier of the task is displayed in the status bar until the execution is completed.

 # Building from source